 Dialogue with the culture sector will continue to be supported by the Creative Europe programme, where opportunities exist for projects, networks, and platforms in the culture sector.

-The next themes addressed by the Voices of culture Dialogue are:
+The next themes addressed by the Voices of culture Dialogue so far are:

-Audience Development via Digital Means (October 2015); (Report of preliminary Brainstorming available here)
+- Audience Development via Digital Means (October 2015) - Report of preliminary brainstorming

 - Developing the Entrepreneurial and Innovation Potential of the Cultural and Creative Sectors (April 2016)

 - Promoting intercultural dialogue and bringing communities together through culture in shared public spaces (April 2016)